agaby/darl-dev/Darl.GraphQL/md/text_replacement.md

     11:08 UTC

-In this example we declare a temporary output called "time", use it it to hold the current time, and then insert it into a format string.
+In this example we declare a temporary output called "time", use it to hold the current time, and then insert it into a format string.

-The _document_ function takes two parameters, the format string, and a list of inputs or outputs occuring in that string.
+The _document_ function takes two parameters, the format string, and a list of inputs or outputs occurring in that string.
 Using an input or output without declaring it will create a runtime error.

 # the format string